How to Install Plugins in WordPress

-Before installing a plugin, you should know that only self-hosted version of WordPress allows installation of new extensions.
+Before installing a plugin, you should know that only the self-hosted version of WordPress allows the installation of new extensions.
 If you don’t have options for installing new plugins, you are probably using WordPress.com, or you don’t have the right user privileges.

 Use Search Plugins feature in WordPress

 To install plugins from the official WordPress directory, you don’t have to wander away from the dashboard.
 The developers were kind enough to introduce a search box that lets you browse through all the plugins available in the repository.
 Here you can also read a few more details about each plugin, and of course, install it directly from the list.

 On the left side admin panel, go to Plugins -> Add New